jackpaddock/Springboard-Data-Science-Boot-Camp/Capstone 2 Project/README.md

 This dataset is quite clean as is, so I did not need to apply drastic changes.
 Though, touch-up was needed to enhance the interpretability for my clients.
 Changes made include:

-- Added currency and country fields for better interpretability
+- Added currency and country fields for better interpretability.
 - Stripped commas and USD format of applicable fields.
 - Converted data types to integer format since applicable numeric values are object format due to their USD format.
-- Scaled all numeric values to same unit for ease of analysis
+- Scaled all numeric values to same unit for ease of analysis.
-- Built in additional fields to capture key metrics
+- Built in additional fields to capture key metrics.

 ## 3. Exploratory Data Analysis (EDA)